 Patients need to know that if they’re looking for a quick fix to replace their missing teeth, then they might want to look for an alternative treatment.
 The dental implant procedure can in some cases take up to 9 months to complete since it involves multiple procedures with healing time needed in between.

-As with any treatment, the first part of the dental implant procedure is to attend a consultation with the friendly team here at Dental 266 to see if dental implants are a suitable treatment for you.
+As with any treatment, the first part of the dental implant procedure is to attend a consultation near you, at Dental 266 to see if dental implants are a suitable treatment for you.

 The main criteria are that a person has good oral health, sufficient bone to support an implant and reasonably good general health.